MarounGrey-Notes/Tech-Interview-Preparation/README.md

 ### Where do you see yourself in five years?
 In five years, I see myself as a highly skilled and experienced software engineer.
 My goal is to become an expert full-stack developer, and I plan to achieve this by staying up-to-date with the latest industry trends, attending relevant training and conferences, and actively seeking out new challenges and projects that allow me to develop my skills.

+### What is your proudest achievements and why is it important?

 # Tough interview questions